BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/E-Post/first steps/test & purchase.md

 ### Test & Purchase

-The App is available on [Microsoft AppSource](https://appsource.microsoft.com/de-de/product/dynamics-365-business-central/pubid.belwaregmbh2%7Caid.belware_epost%7Cpappid.a36878af-965a-4b9e-93ea-252da599c05d?tab=overview).
+The Connector 365 E-POST App* is available on [Microsoft AppSource](https://appsource.microsoft.com/de-de/product/dynamics-365-business-central/pubid.belwaregmbh2%7Caid.belware_epost%7Cpappid.a36878af-965a-4b9e-93ea-252da599c05d?tab=overview).

 ![](images/apps/epoststorenew.PNG)

 After the download you have the following test options:

 **No registered E-POST customer**
 You will receive a message when testing the app stating that there would be a letter dispatch at this point.
+If you want to register, you can find a guide [here](/en-us/apps/e-post/first-steps/registration/)

 **Registered E-POST customer**
 The following options are available to you as a registered E-POST customer: